-- Industry events.
+- Passenger transportation industry events.
 Meet new and existing affiliates, taking the time at the event to create relationships.

 - Social networking.
 There are separate owners and limo groups on Facebook where people can ask questions, and people are always willing to comment and share experiences.